gensx-inc/gensx/examples/commonjs-compatibility/README.md

 # CommonJS Compatibility Example

-This example demonstrates how to use GenSX packages with CommonJS modules.
-It shows that GenSX packages support both ESM (the default) and CommonJS format.
+This example demonstrates how to use GenSX with projects that compile to the CommonJS module format.
+It also provides a "pure" CommonJS script that uses `require`.

 ## The Example

-This example has typescript configured with `moduleResolution: "Node"` and `module: "esnext"`.
-It also has a `js` file that uses the `require` syntax to import the GenSX packages.

-This demonstrates usage of the GenSX packages in a CommonJS environment.
+TypeScript is configured to emit CommonJS modules. `index.ts` defines a simple workflow using the new programming model, while `pure-commonjs.js` shows how to use GenSX directly from a CommonJS script.

-## Running the typescript example
+## Running the TypeScript version

 ```bash
 pnpm start:ts
 ```

-## Running the pure CommonJS example
+## Running the pure CommonJS version

 ```bash
 pnpm start:pure